AliRedaGomaa01/connect/README.md

 It has been designed & developed and deployed by me.

+Connect is similar to facebook where you can login, post, like posts, and follow users but it focuses on time saving and productivity.
+In Connect, You have your own profile or portfolio with your achievments that benifit the society.
+You can post work or achievment like ( e-book - blog - course - article ).
+Also you can publish your photos to let people know more about you.
+You can follow others and the powerfull of any profile is from the number of its followers.
+And best works is the works with the top likes number.
+It encourages people to benifit their society and helps others to save their time in a good manner.

 You can visit my website to get all info about me.

 Don't hesitate to contact me anytime.